-Over the next instalments of The Art of Moving Forward, we will take a deeper dive into the overarching theme of progress.
+Over the next four installments of The Art of Moving Forward, we will take a deeper dive into the overarching theme of progress.
 As a manifesto for tomorrow, the next four editions will unpack the Audi vision of how we can all think and act for the benefit of the future and will preview the giant leaps the brand is taking in defining premium mobility.

 To help us define the Audi design ethos, we pay a visit to the Audi Design Centre for an exclusive look behind the curtain with Marc Lichte, head of Audi design.
 We will also spend time with one of the world’s most revered industrial designers to talk about what the future will look like and how sustainability doesn’t mean compromising on performance or aesthetics.
 To round things out, we hop over to New York to talk style and the future of fashion, and how the industry is looking to new materials as a way forward.